|NAMES:||Coydog, Dogote, Coyote Dog Hybrid or Mix|

 The first thing that you should know about coydogs is their physical features.
-They have a long, thick coat and short muzzle with large expressive eyes, making them resemble dogs more than wolves or foxes.
+They have long, thick coats and short muzzles with large expressive eyes, resembling dogs more than wolves or foxes.
 Here can be used as an identifying trait because it’s hard not to notice whenever someone sees these animals up close for the first time!

 Temperament and Personality

-Coydogs tend to be shy because they were wild and then tame to keep up with human work or become companion animals.
+Coydogs tend to be shy because they are wild and then tame to keep up with human work or become companion animals.
 Coydogs may adapt instantly when introduced into the home and given love and attention from humans.
-Coydogs can be barking noisily when strangers enter your house; this is an instinct that their cousins taught them – Coyotes!
+Coydogs can bark noisily when strangers enter your house; this is an instinct their cousins taught them – Coyotes!

 You may notice Coydog barking loudly for no reason.
-Coydogs are more than likely just trying to say “hello,” or they may be standing guard of their territory.
-Coydog loves to bark, and Coydogs love to obey orders, so Coydogs make excellent watchdogs as well as great companion animals for the entire family.
+Coydogs are more than likely just trying to say “hello,” or they may be standing guard over their territory.
+Coydog loves to bark and obey orders, so Coydogs make excellent watchdogs and great companion animals for the entire family.
 Coydog can sense if someone is untrustworthy without even meeting them.
 Coydog will keep your yard free of unwanted animals like raccoons, possums, small rodents, etc.

-Coydogs usually need specific Coydog Food and Coydog Treats because coydogs can be picky eaters.
-Coydogs love to play in water so if you have a pool, be prepared to share it with your Coydog!
+Coydogs usually need specific Coydog Food and Coydog Treats because Coydog can be picky eaters.
+Coydogs love to play in the water, so if you have a pool, be prepared to share it with your Coydog!
 Coydog also loves hunting and running and needs lots of space outside to do these things.

-Coydog can travel very fast, and Coydog loves to play in the water, so if you have Coydog, be prepared to share your pool with Coydog!
-Coydog food must contain Coydogs specific vitamins and minerals needed for Coydogs diet.
+Coydog can travel very fast and loves to play in the water, so if you have Coydog, be prepared to share your pool with Coydog!
+Coydog food must contain Coydogs specific vitamins and minerals needed for Coydog’s diet.
 Coydogs also need lots of space outdoors to run, hunt, etc.

-If you are looking for a family companion or hunting partner, then Coy Dog may be the pet for you!
-If only every animal was this friendly!
-Ensure that Coy Dogs always get enough attention from humans so they do not become unhappy or bored, which may result in emotional problems like anxiety, depression, or more serious physical problems like seizures.
+If you are looking for a family companion or hunting partner, Coy Dog may be your pet!
+If only every animal were this friendly!
+Ensure that Coy Dogs always get enough attention from humans so they do not become unhappy or bored, which may result in emotional problems like anxiety, depression or more serious physical problems like seizures.
 Make sure that Coy Dog’s home is kept clean at all times.

 Grooming and Shedding